rawfoxDE/wsc/README.md

 This is different from the most distribution packages as they went into /usr/* .

 Very first look into the script!

 Check what the single functions do, this script is just a tool to reduce the typing in the console ^^

-Create a directory in what you gonna work with wsc.
+- Create a directory in what you gonna work with wsc.
-Get a bash up, join your directory and call the script with ./wsc Start with getting new sources for vanilla-wine (press '0') and wine-staging (press '9').
+Get a bash up, join your directory and call the script with 'wsc' (once you symlinked it to /usr/local/bin/wsc).

+Start with getting new sources for vanilla-wine (press '0') and wine-staging (press '9').
-note:
-Best you clone wsc from git and symlink it to /usr/local/bin so you can start your wine experiments just by cd into a empty dir.

 - Building Vanilla:
-Wsc is focusing a workdir for a modified wine build, but can build a vanilla-wine as well (press 'k' to copy Vanilla wine to the workdir).
+Wsc is focusing a workdir for a modified wine build (press 'k' to copy Vanilla wine to the workdir).
+The concept of working in a workdir has some advantages, as the sources stay untouched and can quick get modified.

-After building, you have to install it (press 'i') and it will install to /usr/local/* - the default installation location.
+After building, you have to install it (press 'I') and it will install to /usr/local/* - the default installation location.
-If you want other install targets within your user rights, just press 'P' and enter your path.
+If you want other install targets, you want to review the build settings (press '3') and change them to your needs.

 To build a current wine-staging, you want rebase the vanilla sources to the actual wine staging version.

-k -> a -> b -> 5 -> 6 -> i
+k -> a -> b -> j -> B -> I

 (press 'k') to copy the Vanilla source to workdir.
 (press 'a') to get the actual wine-staging hash tag.
 (press 'b') to base/set the wine vanilla sources to the wine-staging hash version.
-(press '5') to inject the wine-staging patches.
+(press 'j') to inject the wine-staging patches.
-(press '6') to build wine staging.
+(press 'B') to build wine staging.
-(press 'i') to install wine-staging.
+(press 'I') to install wine-staging.

 Again, look into the script, visit the compiler calls and modify to your needs !